 TREES & SHRUBS

-SCOUT FOR VIBURNUM BEETLE later this month, when leaves fall and their egg cases are easier to see.
-Remove egg cases by pruning off affected wood, between then and April-ish, to reduce larvae and beetle issues in the coming year.
+SCOUT FOR VIBURNUM BEETLE issues when leaves fall and their egg cases are easier to see.
+Remove egg cases by pruning off affected wood, between now and April-ish.
 The bump-like cases are usually on the underside of youngest twigs.
 I also watch in May for larvae hatch and rub the twigs then to squash any emerging pests I missed in fall.

 CLEAR TURF OR WEEDS from the area right around the trunks of fruit trees and ornamentals to reduce winter damage by rodents.
 Hardware cloth collars should be in place year-round as well.

 BE EXTRA-VIGILANT cleaning up under fruit trees, as fallen fruit and foliage allowed to overwinter invites added troubles next season.
 Technically mummies (fruit still hanging) should be removed, too, but I like to leave it for the birds.

 KEEP WATERING woody plants until frost is in the ground if conditions are dry, so that they enter dormancy in a well-hydrated state.
 Evergreens (needled ones and broadleaf types like rhododendron, too) are particularly vulnerable to desiccation and winterburn otherwise.

 ALWAYS BE on the lookout for dead, damaged, diseased wood in trees and shrubs and prune them out as discovered.
 This is especially important before winter arrives with its harsher weather, where weaknesses left in place invite tearing and unnecessary extra damage.
 Remove suckers and water sprouts, too.
 A pruning roundup is here.